Party Polarization in Congress: A Network Science Approach: Majority-Party Switches

-Prior to conducting regression analyses, we examined the relationship between maximum modularity (measured in term $t$) and a majority status change in the next Congress (term $t+1$) using locally weighted polynomial regression (LOESS) plots \cite{loader1999}.
-Figures \ref{fig7} and \ref{fig7a} show the presence of a nonmonotonic relationship between maximum modularity and changes in majority status.
-At low levels of modularity, few majority switches occur.
-As modularity increases, however, the majority switches become increasingly frequent.
-Interestingly, the likelihood of a majority switch peaks at medium levels of modularity and begins decreasing at higher levels of modularity (though with a broader distribution).
-The decrease at higher modularities is particularly prominent in the Senate.
-The plots suggest that the regressions should include a term based on the square of maximum modularity in addition to a linear term.

-We then fit several logit models.
-We first examined the relationship between maximum modularity and its squared term on future majority switches, while controlling for the lagged dependent variable and the presence of three-community modularity structures.
-We subsequently added structural and economic control variables for term $t$ and retested the model for majority status change in the next term ($t+1$).
-We present our results in Table \ref{tab1}.
+We conducted logistic regression analyses using several specifications.
+We first examined the relationship between future majority-party switches and maximum modularity and its squared term, while controlling for the lagged dependent variable and the presence of three (or more) communities.
+We subsequently added structural and economic control variables for Congress $t$ and retested the model for majority-party switches in the next Congress ($t+1$).
+To aid comparison with NOMINATE-based measures, we report similar specifications using both W- and DW-NOM-based MPR measures of polarization.
+MPR analyses are necessarily limited to Congresses 46-109 (the time period over which DW-NOM is calculated), so we conducted modularity regressions over this time period as well.
+We present our results in table \ref{modlongtab}.

-In all four model specifications summarized in Table \ref{tab1}, maximum modularity has a statistically significant ($p < 0.030)$) positive impact on the probability of a change in majority party.

-The squared term is significant ($p < 0.048$) and negative in both Senate specifications and the first House specification, and it is negative and approaching significance ($p \approx 0.068$) in the second House model.
-None of the covariates are particularly important, although it is interesting to note that increases in national debt as a percentage of GDP increases the likelihood of a switch in the House, whereas increases in GDP itself increase the likelihood of a switch in the Senate.

-We also compared the results from maximum modularity to results generated using the MPR polarization measure (which is based on DW-Nominate).
-We show the results of these regressions in Table \ref{tab2}.
-It appears from these results that the MPR measure is not a significant predictor of changes in majority status.
-It should be noted, however, that the estimates for the MPR regression cover only Congresses 46--109, as the MPR measure is not used to estimate polarization for earlier Congresses.
+The regression results show a clear relationship between modularity and majority-party shifts in the House.
+In all four specifications, modularity is significant and positive ($p < 0.05$), and its squared term is significant and negative ($p < 0.05$).
+In the Senate, results are weak.
+Modularity approaches significance ($p < 0.1$) in only two of the four models, and the squared term approaches significance in only one.
+Neither the DW- nor W-NOM MPR measures are significant in any specification in either chamber.